 New Neuro-Insight research highlights Twitter's impact on event engagement and ad memorability

-With the upcoming Winter Games, a major football event this summer, the Commonwealth games, Test cricket, and, of course, the fast-approaching Six Nations championship, 2018 will be a big year for sports fans – and for marketers hoping to engage them.
+With the NBA playoffs, a major soccer event in the summer, the Stanley Cup Finals and the World Series, it's a big year for sports fans — and for marketers hoping to engage them.

 Fans uniquely turn to Twitter during live events as their second — and primary — screen to learn what’s happening in real time.
 Across key live entertainment and sporting events throughout the world, Twitter, on average, sees a +4.1% lift in unique visitors while other social platforms, in aggregate, see no significant change according to comScore.
 The difference is even more pronounced with tentpole sports events.
 During the 2017 Super Bowl, Twitter saw a +19% lift in unique visitors (versus average Sunday traffic) while other social platforms, in aggregate, saw a decline in unique visitors.